Hive2Hive/Hive2Hive/README.md

 **We believe that everyone can contribute to make Hive2Hive even better!**

 There are several things - from simple to complex - you can do to help:
-- [watch](https://github.com/Hive2Hive/Hive2Hive/watchers) and/or [star](https://github.com/Hive2Hive/Hive2Hive/stargazers) the project here on GitHub
+- [star](https://github.com/Hive2Hive/Hive2Hive/stargazers) and [watch](https://github.com/Hive2Hive/Hive2Hive/watchers) the project here on GitHub
 - help us getting attention (e.g., follow/tweet about [@Hive2Hive](https://twitter.com/Hive2Hive))
-- suggest and post your ideas about improvements or extensions on the [issues](https://github.com/Hive2Hive/Hive2Hive/issues?state=open) page
+- suggest and post **your ideas** about improvements or extensions on the [issues](https://github.com/Hive2Hive/Hive2Hive/issues?state=open) page
 - participate in the [discussions](https://github.com/Hive2Hive/Hive2Hive/issues?labels=&page=1&state=open), share your expertise
+- help us with the documentation: code, GitHub wiki, etc.
 - help us with the implementation of (your) features
-- fork the project and send your pull requests
+- **fork the project** and send your pull requests
 - help the community by answering questions on StackOverflow (tagged with [`hive2hive`](http://stackoverflow.com/questions/tagged/hive2hive))

-Also, if you are a professional cryptographer with interest in this project, any feedback on the project is very welcome.
+**Also, if you are a professional cryptographer with interest in this project, any feedback on the project is very welcome!**

 ## Contact